LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 === "Violin"
-    Distribution plots by group (for example, sample type, Group 1, Group 2) to compare target values.
+    Distribution plots by group (for example, Sample type, Group 1, Group 2) to compare target values.
 Includes a hypothesis test result (t-test for two samples, ANOVA for more than two samples) on the top right corner.

     ![](quickstart/analysis-4.png)